 The sample size is based on the primary objective and on the safety secondary objectives.
-A total of 690 participants are expected to be enrolled in the study, using a 2:1 repartition (460 participants in the vYF group, with 380 in EU and 80 in Asia, and 230 participants in the Stamaril group, 190 in EU and 40 in Asia).
+A total of 570 participants are expected to be enrolled in the study, using a 2:1 repartition (380 in vYF and 190 in YF-VAX).

-In EU, considering a potential attrition rate such sample size would provide 456 evaluable participants, with 304 participants enrolled in Group 1 (vYF) and 152 in Group 2 (Stamaril).
-This will give power (Farrington and Manning formula) to declare the non-inferiority of Group 1 (vYF) versus Group 2 (Stamaril) based on seroconversion rates of at D29 after a single dose of the investigational or control vaccine, assuming:
+Considering a potential attrition rate of the , such sample size would provide 456 evaluable participants with 304 participants enrolled in Group 1 (vYF) and 152 in Group 2 (YF-VAX).
+This will give power (Farrington and Manning formula) to declare the non-inferiority of Group 1 (vYF) versus Group 2 (YF-VAX) based on seroconversion rate of at D29 after a single dose of the investigational or control vaccine, assuming:

-- A one-sided alpha level - A non-inferiority margin $\delta$
+A one-sided alpha level of

+A non-inferiority margin δ of

-The subset sample sizes have been arbitrarily set to 90 participants in EU and 60 participants in Asia, in which 60 and 40 participants will be enrolled in Group 1 in EU and Asia, respectively, and 30 and 20 participants will be enrolled in Group 2, in EU and Asia, respectively.
+The subset sample size has been arbitrarily set to 90 participants, in which 60 participants will be enrolled in Group 1 and 30 participants will be enrolled in Group 2.